Sanjaygehlot1/Sanjaygehlot1/README.md

 🚀 **Full Stack Developer | MERN & Next.js Enthusiast**
 💻 **Building sleek UIs & powerful backends, one line of code at a time.**
-📚 **Currently exploring Next.js** to enhance my full-stack development skills!
+📚 **Currently diving into DSA to boost my problem solving skills.**

 ---